AmrikSadhra/juno-reg-test/README.md

 A C++ application for fun, providing low-level access to a couple of interesting exposed registers documented in the Juno r1 Technical Reference Manual.

+Example AXI Slave port RTL to demonstrate integration of peripherals within the AN415 memory subsystem is supplied, and this is shown to be programmable from Linux userspace with example code.

 ## Features

-- **Hardware Register Access**: Direct memory-mapped I/O access to Juno board registers, including example code that utilises a spare AXI Slave port on the CoreLink-NIC400 [ThinLinks].
-Example RTL for this to follow.
+- **Hardware Register Access**: Direct memory-mapped I/O access to Juno board registers, including example code that utilises a spare AXI Slave port on the CoreLink-NIC400 (ThinLinks).
+- **AXI Slave Port Example RTL**: An AXI Compliant slave-port implementation is supplied alongside a memory-mapped LFSR peripheral.
 - **Board Information**: System identification and hardware version detection

 ## Hardware Support